CS2103AUG2016-T13-C1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find a task.
-2. User types `find KEYWORD [MORE KEYWORDS]`
-3. We display a list of tasks that match given keywords<br>
+2. We display a list of tasks that match given keywords<br>
 Use case ends.

 **Extensions**

-2a.
+1a.
 No match found

-> 2a1.
+> 1a1.
 We notify the user that there was no match found

 #### Use case: Edit

 **MSS**

+1. User requests to list tasks
+2. System lists all tasks
-1. User requests to edit a task.
+3. User requests to edit one of these tasks
-2. User types `edit TASK_INDEX`
-3. We display the task with the given TASK_INDEX
+4. System display the requested task
 4. We copy the task in the prompt
 5. The user is allowed to modify it<br>
 Use case ends.

 **Extensions**

-2a.
+3a.
 The task doesn’t exist

-> 2a1.
+> 3a1.
 The user is notified that the task was not found

 #### Use case: List